Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

-There are also fitness centers that are geared towards a specific activity or discipline.
+There are also fitness centers that are geared toward a specific activity or discipline.
 For instance, there are Pilates centers, which focus on conditioning the mind and the body with specially-designed equipment and a series of exercises to improve mental capacity, control, balance, flexibility, endurance, breathing, and much more; aerobic centers, which focus on cardiovascular health with the use of equipment, classes, and workouts; yoga centers, which feature different kinds and styles, all providing exercises for a healthy body and mind; dance centers, which offer different styles through classes to improve posture, strength, flexibility, balance, coordination, and breath control; and gyms, which are considered fitness centers but for the sake of the article, will be kept as a separate category.

 Fitness centers usually occupy large spaces, but the space can also be medium or small.
 It all depends on the amenities and activities they offer.
-Some have indoor and outdoor sports facilities as swimming pools, running tracks, rock climbing, sports playing fields, racquetball courts, rooms for martial arts, yoga, Pilates, spinning, weight training as classes or for individual use, and regular gym equipment such as treadmills, elliptical and cycling machines.
+Some have indoor and outdoor sports facilities like swimming pools, running tracks, rock climbing, sports playing fields, racquetball courts, rooms for martial arts, yoga, Pilates, spinning, weight training as classes or for individual use, and regular gym equipment such as treadmills, elliptical and cycling machines.
 They may also include saunas, hot tubs, steam rooms, tanning beds, warm-up and cool rooms, showers, locker rooms, childcare services, juice bars, snack bars, and retail sports stores.

 Today’s gyms offer a variety of indoor activities, amenities, and events.
 And just like fitness centers, there are many sizes and types.
 Some gyms focus solely on weight training or lifting.
 In fact, that was your typical gym.
 Others are equipped with cardiovascular machines, and/ or offer classes.
 Specific-activity gyms also include aerobics, martial arts, and Pilates.
 There are also 24-hour gyms, which as the name implies, are open 24 hours a day; women-only gyms such as Curves; religious gyms, and family gyms.

 Again just like fitness centers, gyms offer classes in various workout disciplines and sporting activities; provide experienced, certified (personal) trainers and staff; the use of treadmills, rowing machines, cycling stations, and other cardiovascular equipment, the use of free weights such as barbells, dumbbells, and weight machines, swimming pool, maybe saunas, steam rooms, basketball courts, tanning, locker rooms, showers, and childcare services.
-For your comfort and ease, the cardio equipment may have televisions, audio equipment or virtual reality devices attached to them.
+For your comfort and ease, the cardio equipment may have televisions, audio equipment, or virtual reality devices attached to them.

 High-end gyms go all out providing the services of fitness centers, gyms, and health clubs combined and more.
 For instance, Equinox in New York City offers Kiehl’s beauty products in their locker rooms, facials, eyelash extensions, massages, and clothing boutiques.
-David Barton Gyms, also in New York City, have live DJs and sponsors special events such as block parties.
-24 Hour Fitness, a National chain, even provides laundry service to its clients.
+David Barton Gyms, also in New York City, have live DJs and sponsor special events such as block parties.
+24 Hour Fitness, a national chain, even provides laundry service to its clients.

-Health clubs or gyms as they were referred to at that time began in Paris, France in 1847.
-They were first established in Santa Monica, California, USA a century later.
+Health clubs- or gyms, as they were referred to at that time- began in Paris, France, in 1847.
+They were first established in Santa Monica, California, USA, a century later.

 Health clubs provide fitness classes for groups and individuals, a variety of equipment, trained and certified staff, steam rooms, saunas, locker rooms, showers, pools, therapy clinics, spaces for team sports like volleyball and basketball, juice bars, restaurants, television, music, and just about everything you will find in today’s gym or fitness center.
 It all depends on the size and maybe the location of the facility.
 Health clubs also favor a variety of clientele because they provide an environment of comfort.
 The larger the health club facility, the more you pay.
-You could pay monthly membership fee of $15 dollars to as much as $200 plus dollars.
+You could pay a monthly membership fee of $15 dollars to as much as $200 plus dollars.